Kylie Jenner And Tyga Split: She’s Reportedly ‘Fed Up’ With His Financial Drama

 The outlet also claimed that Kylie Jenner and Tyga recently experienced a big blowout after Jenner began to feel that her boyfriend was taking advantage of her financially.

-Less than one month ago, Hollywood Life told a very different story and claimed that Kylie Jenner and Tyga were headed for a wedding — not a break-up.
+Less than one month ago, Hollywood Life told a very different story and claimed that Kylie Jenner and Tyga were headed for a wedding — not a break up.

 “[Kylie Jenner] really, really wants to get married to Tyga,” a source close to Jenner explained to the outlet at the end of last month.
 “But, she’s terrified that he’s going to cheat on her, and thinks if they get married it will stop him.”